wader/bump/README.md

 - GitHub action: some kind of tests
 - Proper version number for bump itself
-- Some kind of Bumpfile with config and paths to check for updates?
 - How to use with hg
 - docker filter: value should be layer hash
 - docker filter: support auth and other registries